 Risk Management: Scoring That Matters to Product Developers

-The process of risk management in technology can feel overwhelming.
+Managing risk in technology can feel overwhelming.
 After you’ve done the work of identifying potential risks, you have to prioritize them.
 Most people use a scoring system to do this.

 This is especially true for regulated industries.
 Risk mitigation is an expectation of compliance.
 Often these companies will rely on something like a failure modes and effect analysis (FMEA) template to get risk scores.